 - Peel and slice the peaches into ¼ ths putting the peach slices into the bowl with the lemon juice to prevent browning.
 Add more lemon juice as needed if peaches begin to darken.

 - Remove about half of the water & sugar from the pot and reserve.

 - Bring the remaining sugar water to a boil.
 Add as many of the peach slices as possible into the pot of boiling sugar water.
 Stir the peach slices for a couple of minutes until the peaches are heated through.

-- Into each jar place 1 tablespoon lemon juice, ½ a cinnamon stick, 1 vanilla bean cut in half and split.
+- Remove one pint jar from the hot water at a time.
+Into each jar place 1 tablespoon lemon juice, ½ a cinnamon stick, 1 vanilla bean cut in half and split.